Business Operating Grants

 3

-Grants are awarded to businesses that clearly demonstrate that the operating funds are necessary and sufficient, when combined with any other sources, to sustain and grow the business, increase and/or retain jobs.
-The grants are to provide funds for potential business expansion and growth or support ongoing operations due to a hardship currently being experienced.
+Grants are awarded to businesses that clearly demonstrate that the operating funds are necessary and sufficient, when combined with any other sources, to sustain and grow the business and increase and/or retain jobs.
+The grants are to provide funds for potential business expansion and growth or support ongoing operations due to an experienced hardship.

 L